2017 Featured Authors

 Author Stefani Bittner is the owner of Homestead Design Collective, a Bay Area landscape design firm focusing on aesthetic edible gardening.
 She is the co-author with Alethea Harampolis of their new book, Harvest, in which gardeners discover the surprising usefulness of petals and leaves, roots, seeds, and fruit in a beautifully photographed guide to growing, harvesting, and utilizing 47 unexpected plants.

 A cookbook author, journalist, educator and entrepreneur, Georgeanne Brennan has expertise ranging from farming and agriculture to history and food lore.
 In 2014 she launched her online store, La Vie Rustic, reflecting her love affair for France, especially Provence, where she has a home.
-Her most recent book is My Culinary Journey: Food and Fetes of Provence.
+Her most recent book is La Vie Rustic: Cooking and Living in the French Style.
 Georgeanne divides her time between Provence and Winters, CA.

 Berkeley journalist Frances Dinkelspiel is co-founder of the local news site berkeleyside.com.
 Her first book, Towers of Gold: How One Jewish Immigrant Named Isaias Hellman Created California, was a Bay area bestseller.
 Her second, Tangled Vines: Greed, Murder, Obsession and an Arsonist in the Vineyards of California, is an account of the 2005 Vallejo warehouse fire that destroyed 4.5 million bottles of California wine, including some from her family’s heritage vineyard.